Justinette2175/personal_website_gatsby/src/content/projects/knox-website-redesign-and-development.md

   - web-development
 ---

+_Live website available at [knoxcustody.com](https://www.knoxcustody.com/)_

+_The code for this application is proprietary and cannot be shared_

+### Background

+I currently work as a freelance web developer and In 2020, I worked on a multiple contracts for Cryptocurrency Custody provider Kn0x.
+I initially cleaned up the codebase of their internal asset management portal and augmented it with additional features, but as the application is internal I am not able to feature this project in my portfolio.

+I then went on to design and implement the updated version of the Kn0x website.

+### Project

-I worked with the marketing team of Cryptocurrency Security provider Kn0x to design and implement the updated version of their website.
-I propose design concepts built on Sketch and worked iteratively with the client to accommodate their requests with updates.
+I proposed design concepts built on Sketch and worked iteratively with the client to accommodate their requests with updates.
 Once we settled on a design, I implemented the website using React.js on a Gatsby architecture.

-**Live website available at [knoxcustody.com](https://www.knoxcustody.com/)**

-_The code for this application is proprietary and cannot be shared_

 ![Knox website designs on Sketch](knox_1.png)